energinet-singularity/dlr-mrid/README.md

 |--|--|--|--|--|

-This file is cleaned up using python pandas lib and result dataframe is exposed on REST API with Singupy/API.
-.csv file is read with a given interval in sec. and can be tunned while running container.
+This file is cleaned up using python pandas lib and result dataframe is exposed on REST API with Singupy/API. dlr_mrid_PROD.csv file is read with a given interval in sec. and can be tunned while running container.

 ### Exposed environment variables